RishiGupta12/SerialPundit/README.md

 ##Java docs

-Detailed javadocs can be found here : https://github.com/RishiGupta12/serial-com-manager/tree/master/javadoc
+For online browsing javadocs are here :
+For offline browsing they are part of repository : https://github.com/RishiGupta12/serial-com-manager/tree/master/javadoc

 ##Wiki, Help, Discussion
 The wiki page for the project is maintained here https://code.google.com/p/serial-com-manager/w/list